OceanParcels/Parcels/docs/contributing.md

 ## Getting Started

-To get started contributing to parcels, you'll need to install the developer version of Parcels following [the instructions](installation#installation-for-developers).
+To get started contributing to parcels, you'll need to install the developer version of Parcels following [our installation instructions](installation.rst#installation-for-developers).
 This will install the latest version of Parcels from the `master` branch of the repository.

 **Optional:** Setup `pre-commit` hooks by running `pre-commit install`.
 This ensures that code is formatted correctly before you commit it.